 Tattoos are one of the most common forms of body modification nowadays, yet the stigma of being a woman over 50 with a tattoo still holds.
-More people than ever are deciding to have words and symbols permanently inked onto their skin, with a fifth of the population now claiming to have tattoos – a figure that rises to one in three among young adults, according to reports.
-They've become so common in the workplace that visible body art no longer hinders your chances of getting a job, recent research found.
-All this means that, thankfully, the shame and potential embarrassment around tattoos among younger people is gradually falling away.
+More people than ever are deciding to have words and symbols permanently inked onto their skin, with a fifth of Australians now claiming to have tattoos – a figure that rises to almost one in three among young people.
+This means that, thankfully, the shame and potential embarrassment around tattoos among younger people is gradually falling away.
 For the over-50s, though, not much seems to have changed.

 Whether the motivation behind our inkings is personal and deeply significant, impulsive, or simply that you think a symbol looks pretty or cool, getting tattooed and making a permanent change to our bodies on our own terms should be celebrated, whatever our age.
 Happily, more and more women over 50 are embracing their body art and Refinery29 was lucky enough to hear five women's personal stories.